20 Best Things to Do in Thousand Oaks, CA

 It’s the perfect place for kids and adults who want to pet these soft and cuddly animals.

-The Oaks Mall
+Shop at The Oaks Mall

 Located at 350 West Hillcrest Drive, the spacious Oaks mall houses various retail shops, restaurants, and shopping facilities.